Development and

 In many parts of the world, menstruation is stigmatised and girls and women feel ashamed of it.
 Childlessness is also often considered a stigma.
 In addition, women often do not have access to maternal health or legal and safe abortion.
 Especially during conflicts and natural disasters, sexual and reproductive health is often overlooked.
 All of this prevents women from having control over their own bodies.
 In some countries, however, significant progress has been made, for example in abortion rights, and relevant programmes have been set up.

-Digital Monthly on empowering women
+Digital Monthly on women's resistance

 The contributions of our authors deal, among other things, with